varunkat/EFM/README.md

 The application mainly provides information about the basic EFM guidelines for the ease of Doctors.
 It was built by the requirements provided by Dr. Steinberg.We are a team of two who worked in designig the Application.
-Team members: Aakash Dilliwal, Varun Katragadda.
+Team members: Akash Dilliwal, Varun Katragadda.